wmagee03/ViSQL/README.md

 # ViSQL
-Visualizer for PostgreSQL based databases
+Visualizer for SQL databases (Currently a work in progress)